MohsenBah/AIWall/README.md

 ./scripts/demo.sh
 ```

-This sends one normal request and one secret-leak request, then prints recent audit rows.
+Sends one normal request and one secret-leak request, then prints recent audit rows.
 The secret request should return **HTTP 403** with `policy_blocked`.

-For a successful **allow** row, set `OPENAI_API_KEY` or run with the Ollama profile.
+For a successful **allow** row, set `OPENAI_API_KEY` or use the Ollama profile.

 ### 3. Open the dashboard

-Visit [http://127.0.0.1:8080/](http://127.0.0.1:8080/) — summary cards (requests, allow/warn/block counts, estimated cost) and a filterable event log.
+[http://127.0.0.1:8080/](http://127.0.0.1:8080/) — summary cards and a filterable event log.

 ![AIWall dashboard](docs/screenshots/dashboard.svg)

-You should see at least one **block** row with reason `secret-detected` after running the demo.
+After the demo you should see at least one **block** with reason `secret-detected`.

 ### 4. Point a client at AIWall

-Use AIWall as your OpenAI-compatible base URL:
+Base URL:

 ```text
 http://127.0.0.1:8080/v1
 ```

-Example with curl:

 ```bash
 curl http://127.0.0.1:8080/v1/chat/completions \